James Samuels (politician)

 James Samuels (1835-1927), also known as the Grand Old Man, was an early immigrant to the then village of Dubbo, New South Wales.
 Born in Bristol, United Kingdom, in 1835 he moved to Melbourne in 1850 before making his way to Dubbo in 1856.

 He enjoyed much success west of the divide and lead a public life; including his key role in the proclamation of the town of Dubbo in 1872 and as Dubbo's first mayor.
 Samuels' efforts both publicly and privately were foundational to many Dubbo institutions.
 His long philanthropic life had an enduring influence in the development of the central west.
-Although his name no longer adorns a wing at the Dubbo Hospital. potential for future memorialisation includes a proposed third bridge across the Macquarie River, adjacent to his historic homestead of Macquarie View on River St.
+His name no longer adorns a wing at the Dubbo Hospital..

 Government

 Samuels, with T. Frawley, collected 102 signatures to petition the Colonial Secretary of New South Wales for the formation of the Dubbo Municipality.
 On 18 February the Colonial Secretary informed Samuels that the Governor of NSW was pleased to constitute the Dubbo Municipal District, resulting in the proclamation of the town of Dubbo on 19 February 1872.

 The first council election was held on 22 April 1872, and Samuels was elected to sit alongside T. Frawley, W. Moffat, A. Thompson, N. Muller, and G.H.
 Taylor.
 At the first council meeting Samuels was elected mayor.
 He was then elected mayor for the first three years in succession.
 Speaking thirty years later, Taylor said of Samuels: "as the first Mayor, and I may say the father of the Municipal Council, he successfully steered the Municipal barque on her first voyage."
 Samuels was elected to the Dubbo Council for many years after his mayoral terms.